piotrmurach/tty-prompt/README.md

 By default `tty-prompt` comes with predefined error messages for `required`, `in`, `validate` options.

-You can change these and configure to your liking either by inling them with the option:
+You can change these and configure to your liking either by passing message as second argument with the option:

 ```ruby
 prompt.ask('What is your email?') do |q|